thelia-modules/BoSearch/Readme.md

 ## Usage

 Once activated, inputs will appear on the top of the customer and the order list pages.
 Use them to filter displayed results.
+You will find the product search page in the back-office menu "Search products".

 ## Hook